Arctic Fox 1200X1200

 Diet

-Opportunistic predators and scavengers; they eat anything smaller than them that they can get hold of.
-Can be heavily dependent on rodent populations (such as lemmings which is their main prey item).
+Opportunistic predators and scavengers; arctic foxes eat anything smaller than them that they can get hold of.
+This can be heavily dependent on rodent populations (such as lemmings which is their main prey item).
 Birds, reindeer, grouse, seal, invertebrates and fish have also all been recorded as food items eaten by Arctic foxes.

 Status